- Professor of Pervasive Technologies, Department

 of Computer Science, The University of

-Technologies Ltd, a University of Sheffield Spin-off Company
+- Co-founder, CEO and Director of Aeqora Ltd, a University of Sheffield Spin-off Company providing mobility services

 - Co-founder and Scientific Advisor to The

 Floow, a company providing telematics motor insurance solutions